Skip to content

 What the result means

 Total cost is the all-in figure to fund the year.
 Target fund includes direct costs plus return buffer.
-Lost income shown separately as opportunity cost — not money it helps to save, but perspective on the financial impact of the choice.
+Lost income shown separately as opportunity cost — context on the financial impact of the choice rather than money to be saved.

 Planning tool, not financial advice.